premradhakrishnan/premradhakrishnan.github.io/about.md

   feature: soft-trees.jpg
 ---

+Everyone is time poor.
+So my aim for this blog is to always keeps things as succint as possible and hence the bullets below.

 ### Who am I
 * Husband, dad, brother, son, friend.
 * Software Engineer with 15+ years experience